Stay Warm. Save Energy. Choose the Right Water Heater.

 A water heater should be placed in an area that will prevent damage to floors, ceilings, and furniture if the heater leaks.
 When this is not possible, a drain pan must be installed under the water heater.
 Since a typical drain pan doesn’t hold that much water, it must have a pipe to a drain or other outlet for the water.
 When installed properly, a drain pan and pipe will keep any leakage under control and protect your belongings from water damage.

-We recommend that you have a professional perform any maintenance or repairs to your water heater – from periodic checks on the anode rod to ensuring that all connections are secure.
-Our specialists at AirTemp Alaska can help with regular maintenance to your water heater.
+We recommend that you have a professional perform any maintenance or repairs to your water heater, from periodic checks on the anode rod to ensuring that all connections are secure.
+Our specialists at Diamond Heating can help with the regular maintenance of your water heater.

 However, there are a few things that you can do: